ErpNetDocs/tech/modules/crm/clientcenter/reference.md

 This article contains reference points for specific procedures, concepts and error codes within the **Client Center**.

-## Setup User settings:

-The process of configuring user settings typically goes like this:

-1. A new user is registered in the Client Center; that creates a **new** user definition called "External Community User".

-2. You need to define a **Person** and **Parent Party** for this user.

-3. Then, you need to specify a **Customer** for the Parent Party, taking in mind the following:

-   * **Enterprise Company** - must the same as the Client Center's
-   * **Enterprise Company Location** - location of the company

-If any of these settings are missing, an **error exception code** from CC002 to CC007 will be displayed depending on what's missing.

 ## Allow New order settings

 By Default, the ability to preview and **[create new orders](how-to/create-new-order.md)** in the Client center is **disabled**.